f5-applebaum/f5-azure-arm-templates-v2/examples/quickstart/README.md

     },
 ```

+**IMPORTANT**: Notice the "raw.githubusercontent.com".
+Any URLs pointing to github must use the raw convention.

 The F5 BIG-IP Runtime Init configuration file can also be formatted in json and/or passed directly inline:

 ```json